As part of our approach to environmental stewardship and sustainability, we have been proactively enhancing local habitat for more than 20 years.

 Caissons are hollow concrete structures used to build marine terminals and docks.
 By adding strategically placed holes in the caissons, we can create refuge areas and habitat for marine life.
 We call these “caisson refugia”, and they allow fish, crabs, shrimp, amphipods, sea stars and other marine organisms to seek refuge from predators and occasional rough waters.
-For instance, caisson refugia was used to offset development at the Deltaport Third Berth.
+For instance, caisson refugia was used to offset expansion of the Deltaport container terminal.

-Habitat benches are areas underwater – like wide benches – that are built at different elevations, creating the necessary conditions for a variety of vegetation to grow.
-These benches are placed underwater and then colonize naturally.
-The resulting vegetation has numerous benefits, including supporting shelter and food for fish.
-Habitat benches are currently located at Roberts Bank and in Burrard Inlet, along with an artificial reef near Cates Park.
+Habitat benches are wide, underwater benches that are built at different elevations, creating the necessary conditions for a variety of vegetation to grow.
+These benches colonize naturally, and the resulting vegetation has numerous benefits, including supporting shelter and food for fish.
+Habitat benches are currently located at Roberts Bank and in Burrard Inlet, along with an artificial reef near Cates Park in North Vancouver.